-Note: This proceedure only applies to ShoWorks versions 2009 and older.
-ShoWorks 2012 expanded the existing tool "Adjust Sale" (Sale Adjustment Wizard) located under the "Tools" menu, which allows users to adjust any sale item by %, flat rates, weights, and more.
+This proceedure is provided for archival purposes only.
+ShoWorks versions since 2012 expanded the tool "Adjust Sale" (Sale Adjustment Wizard) located under the "Tools" menu, which allows users to adjust any sale item by %, flat rates, weights, and more.
+The instructions serve as a technique to using spreadsheets and manual intervention of records to add to or manipulate the sale.
+This article is for advanced users only.

 Oftentimes, miscellaneous deductions other than commissions (such